Plugins should not create upload directories until they're needed

 Could you do me another favor and write a PHP script (wp cli eval-file) that will crawl through BP_GROUP_DOCUMENTS_SECURE_PATH subdirectories and delete empty ones?

 Once that's done, I think we can close this ticket - bp-group-documents was by far the biggest offender, and probably the one that's most in our control.

 #14 Updated by Daniel Jones almost 2 years ago

 I was running into an issue with WP CLI - I couldn't get it to run without the --skip-wordpress option, and when I ran it with debug mode on it seemed to fail silently - so I wasn't able to dynamically load the directory.
 Instead you can pass it as an argument to the wp eval-file command.
 In my case it was /var/www/commons/cac/wp-content/blogs.dir/1/files/group-documents

 It doesn't recurse, but I don't think it needs to: I think buddypress-group-documents only creates flat directories.

-#15 Updated by Boone Gorges over 1 year ago
+#15 Updated by Boone Gorges almost 2 years ago

 - Target version changed from Future release to 1.12.1